Teachings of Opus Dei: Training and "Plan of Life"

 Escrivá says one cannot love someone who is not known.
 Thus he says Christians should have "the piety of children and the sure doctrine of theologians".

 He holds that the "paramount means" of training is one-on-one coaching through spiritual direction, a practice which has its roots in the early Church.
 According to Cornelio Fabro, eminent Italian philosopher, Opus Dei's training fosters the human virtues, habits which are developed through the repetition of free decisions in one's activities and professional work.
 These habits of human excellence, including love for the truth, courage, and generosity, are the "foundation", Escrivá says, of the supernatural virtues of faith and love for God.
 Training in Opus Dei is based on the single-sex education model.

 Members of Opus Dei (numeraries as well as supernumeraries) follow the Opus Dei "Plan of Life"—a daily regimen of prayer, meditation, and religious ceremonies.
-The "plan of life" established by Escriva has changed little throughout the decades.
 The specific practices in the "plan of life" are referred to as "norms".
 The plan consists of the following norms: